 I knew I didn’t want to completely cover that pretty aqua but I needed to downplay it a bit.

 I had thought I’d add a bit of bronze and gold paint along with some white in places.

 Sort of sparsely so the aqua would still show through.

 … from my Summer Home Tour.

-I started out adding a bit of bronze….
+I started out dry brushing on a bit of bronze….